NREL/SE-and-Tandems/README.md

 # Download and Install

 * Recommended: The SE and Tandem Calculators run most reliably in a conda virtual environment.
 To set up a virtual environment, first install conda from https://conda.io/projects/conda/en/latest/user-guide/install/index.html.
 Once conda is installed, use 'conda env create -n \<name>' replacing \<name> with your environment name to create a new virtual environment.
-Activate your environment with 'conda activate \<name>' and install the packages listed below using 'conda install colorama ipywidgets  matplotlib numpy pandas traitlets cycler ipython scipy openpyxl' followed by 'pip install iv-params textwrap3 tk pytest-warnings datetime'.
+Activate your environment with 'conda activate \<name>' and install the packages listed below using
+* 'conda install colorama ipywidgets  matplotlib numpy pandas traitlets cycler ipython scipy openpyxl' followed by
+* 'pip install iv-params os-sys textwrap3 tk pytest-warnings datetime'.

 * Clone or download the code for the SE and Tandem Performance calculators here: https://github.nrel.gov/Tandems/SE-and-Tandems